What caught my attention on week 25 of 2020.

 “Very excited for our first ever live public roundtable focused on The State of Community Management 2020 findings!
 We have another at 1pm ET if you’d like to join us! https://communityroundtable.com/what-we-do/research/the-state-of-community-management/the-state-of-community-management-2020/the-state-of-community-management-2020-roundtables #socm2020” — @TheCR

-It seems that organizations have a higher interest for online communities and internal community management in the context of the global economic and health crisis.
+It seems that organizations have a higher interest in online communities and internal community management in the context of the global economic and health crisis.
 Do learning communities go remote and distributed?

 “<< Do learning communities go remote & distributed? >> I think so, and my experiences support that.
 Set up / been part of several for 7 or 8 years now.” — @jonhusband